May 1, 2026

 - on bringing officials (officers) to administrative or criminal liability in the presence of guilt in the spread of coronavirus infection.

 The Head of the Republican Commission is the Prime Minister.
-The period and conditions of quarantine are determined by the decisions of the Special Republican Commission on the preparation of the Program of measures to prevent the import and spread of coronavirus in the Republic of Uzbekistan and are valid until its official cancellation.
+The duration and conditions of the quarantine were determined by decisions of the Republican Commission and remained in effect until its official cancelation.

 1.2.
 Creation of the Anti-Crisis Commission

-On the basis of the Presidential Decree date 19.03.2020, No. UP-5969, the Republican Anti-Crisis Commission (hereinafter referred to as the “Anti-Crisis Commission“) was formed.
-The main task of the Anti-Crisis Commission is to resolve issues and ensure the work of economic sectors, social support of the population during the period of counteracting the spread of coronavirus infection.
+based on the Presidential Decree date 19.03.2020, No. UP-5969, the Republican Anti-Crisis Commission (hereinafter referred to as the “Anti-Crisis Commission“) was formed.
+The main task of the Anti-Crisis Commission were to resolve issues and ensure the work of economic sectors, social support of the population during the period of counteracting the pandemic.
 The territorial headquarters of the Anti-Crisis Commission are headed by the Chairman of the Council of Ministers of the Republic of Karakalpakstan, khokims of regions, districts and cities respectively.
 The Prime Minister is also the head of the Anti-Crisis Commission.

 1.3.
 Creation of the Anti-Crisis Fund and the Provision of Financial Support from the State Budget